Kitware/CMake/Help/manual/cmake-buildsystem.7.rst

 Transitive Usage Requirements
 -----------------------------

-The usage requirements of a target can transitively propagate to dependents.
+The usage requirements of a target can transitively propagate to the dependents.
 The :command:`target_link_libraries` command has ``PRIVATE``, ``INTERFACE`` and ``PUBLIC`` keywords to control the propagation.